knocklabs/javascript/examples/slack-kit-example/README.md

 #### Add bot features

 Under `Add features and functionality` select `Bots` features.
-Then, under `OAuth and Permissions`, give it `channels:read` scope.
-It doesn’t really need any scopes here since we’ll be sending scopes we need from the component, but we need to do this so we can expose the redirect url form.
+Then, under `OAuth and Permissions`, give it the `channels:read` scope.
+It doesn’t really need any scopes here since we’ll be sending the scopes we need from the component, but we need to do this so we can expose the redirect url form.

 #### Add redirect URL

 Also under `OAuth and Permissions`, find the redirect URL section and add this Knock URL to that field: https://api.knock.app/providers/slack/authenticate.
-Knock's API endpoint will handle the OAuth callback for you.
+Knock's API endpoint will handle the OAuth callback for you and store a Slack access token.
 Finally, Under `Manage distribution`, allow it to be publicly distributed

 ### Setting up Knock

+For this tutorial, you'll need a Knock account.
+If you don't already have one, you can [sign up on this page](https://dashboard.knock.app/signup).

 #### Create a Slack channel

-Add a Slack channel with the `Client Id` and `Client Secret` from the `Basic Info` section of your Slack.
+Add [a Slack channel in Knock](https://docs.knock.app/concepts/channels#channel-settings) with the `Client Id` and `Client Secret` from the `Basic Info` section of your Slack.
 Take note of this channel id for use in the next step.

 #### Create a new workflow

-Create a new [workflow](https://docs.knock.app/concepts/workflows) with a Slack channel step pointing to this Slack channel.
+Create a new [workflow](https://docs.knock.app/concepts/workflows) with a [Slack channel step](https://docs.knock.app/designing-workflows/channel-step) pointing to this Slack channel.
 Take note of this workflow key for use in the following steps.
-In the message template use the following liquid tag to test your ability to send messages: `A new issue was submitted: {{message}}`
+In the [message template](https://docs.knock.app/designing-workflows/template-editor/overview) use the following liquid tag to test your ability to send messages: `A new issue was submitted: {{message}}`

 ### Environment variables